hnodaro/coinbase-tracker/README.md

 [![Python 3.6|3.7|3.8](https://img.shields.io/badge/Python-3.6%2F3.7%2F3.8-blue.svg)] [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # coingecko-tracker
 Get WhatsApp notifications of cryptocurrencies value from Coingecko.com.
 To get the notifications, you must have an account on https://www.twilio.com/.
-Once you get your account you have to get an Account_SID and an AUTH_TOKEN.
+Once you get your account you have to get an Account_SID and an AUTH_TOKEN (in the dashboard view of Twilio)

 ![capture coingecko tracker](https://user-images.githubusercontent.com/15652168/98995300-6a2ea880-2531-11eb-843a-aa4fa2e3900f.jpg)